zhunt11/Playgrounds/Programming Practices/DependencyInjection/README.md

 # Dependency Injection

-## Fast Facts.
+## Fast Facts

 Dependency Injection...
 - Allows us to decouple our code from it's dependencies
 - Makes our code testable as we can pass in a mock of an object as needed
 - Makes our code reusable as we don't have to change the dependencies when reusing the class